alicia6174/Kaggle-Whats-Cooking/Project.md

 	* Old method: We've tried Top 200 ing. + ing_len (normalized) -> Not good enough.
 	* New method: We've tried PCA 2000 (normalized) -> Out of memory.
 * Why did we choose 66 % instead of k-fold validation?
 The data is too large.
 * Why did we choose those models?
+All the parameters are default except extra discriptions.
 * The parameter K of KNN was taken as K=1501 due to the reference.
 Actually, we made a KNN algorithm ourselves with some specific distance and K=21 created a better result!
 (Screen Shot of Kaggle score)
 You can find the code also in our GitHub site.
 	* [https://github.com/alicia6174/Kaggle-Whats-Cooking]